WRC Logo COCKPIT COUNTRY IS OUR HOME Parrot

 The two primary rooms are in a reconstructed out-building.
 Both rooms have twin-size beds and solar-heated showers.
 Room 2 also has a swanky flush toilet, which supercedes the double pit toilet near the "it's just resting" little Nibby tractor in the workshop.
 Room 1 occupants have to trek across the yard for the communal loo.

-Windsor offers BASIC amenities.
+Windsor offers BASIC amenities;

-It definitely doesn’t meet the definition of “glamping” (glamorous camping).
+it definitely doesn’t meet the definition of “glamping” (glamorous camping).

-being able to step outside the bedroom door and immediately start recording observations
+It is a quirkily-functional facility for back-to-basics naturalists and researchers who understand that being able to step outside the bedroom door and immediately start recording observations means that the area has MINIMAL development and services.

 The house operates on solar electricity -- there are no public utilities in Windsor.
 Supply and outlet configurations match to the US system of 120V, 60 Hz.
 During the summertime electricity is abundant, but we have to think about conserving power in the winter months of December, January and February.
+Ice cubes are always considered a luxury, even in summer!

 Water is pumped from the Martha Brae River and stored in a holding tank, which gravity-feeds to the house.
 A swim in the river is refreshing . . .if the mosquitoes don't eat you first.